theo-armour/2022/pages/applications-programs-new/inkscape.md

 * Set all displays to identical resolution * zoom
 * Disable any monitors that cannot adapt to the requires settings

-## About

-* Looks like most power of any of the apps

 ## Zoom